Projects

 Read More at https://pmportal.org/about-language-keepers

 Work by men and women in northern New England agricultural environments, traditional and modernizing industries, and early twentieth century urban situations.
-Fifty collections are being described in 2010 by a team including media catalogers and interns.
+Fifty collections were described in 2010 by a team including media catalogers and interns.
+A great example is the Charles B. Hinds Collection.

 The first online resource in the U.S. offering a city’s commercial, noncommercial, and community cable TV news heritage to educators and the public, the project is a partnership between NHF, Cambridge Community Television, the Boston Public Library, with the WGBH Media Library and Archives as the lead organization.
 We received a National Leadership Grant of $487,681 from the Institute of Museum and Library Services.